 WHAT GREAT LAKES NUISANCE ANIMAL CONTROL CAN DO FOR YOU

-Great Lakes Nuisance Animal Control prides itself in being West Michigan’s bat experts.
-We have many years of experience dealing with bats in every kind of structure you can imagine.
-Along with our extensive experience, we are also certified by the National Wildlife Control Operator’s Association and Bat Standard Compliant.
+Great Lakes Nuisance Animal Control prides itself in being West Michigan’s bat removal experts.
+We have many years of experience in bat removal and dealing with bats in every kind of structure you can imagine.
+Along with our extensive experience, we are also certified by the National Wildlife Control Operator’s Association and Bat Standard Compliant for bat removal.

 01. Complete Home Inspection

 Great Lakes Nuisance Animal Control will start with a complete home inspection paying extremely close attention to your attic when accessible.
 Bats can enter your home through any crack 3/8 of an inch or larger that is why exclusion work is the key to bat proofing your home or business.